Hugz911/Hugz911/README.md

 - 👋 Hi, I’m @Hugz911
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning data structured algorithms and secure code following OWASP.
+- 🌱 I’m currently learning OWASP Secure Code Review and Blockchain techs.
 - 💞️ I’m looking to collaborate on  Open Source Project related to Security or UNIX.
 - 📫 How to reach me